gitee2github/docs/docs/en/docs/A-Tune/installation-and-deployment.md

 ## Environment Preparation

-For details about installing an openEuler OS, see  _openEuler 20.03 LTS SP2 Installation Guide_.
+For details about installing an openEuler OS, see the_openEuler 20.03 LTS SP2 Installation Guide_.

 ## A-Tune Installation